LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/DCAF Training/Installing Software for DCAF Training.md

 8. VIPM will now connect to LabVIEW to get these packages installed.
 At some point you may be asked to install Graphviz and/or PuTTy.
 If this is the case, follow the necessary steps to get them installed.
 10. Once all the components are correctly installed, VIPM will take some time to mass compile all the VIs to the corresponding version of LabVIEW.
 This process may take several minutes.
 11. Click Finish when VIPM is done with installing DCAF Core and its dependencies.
-12. Repeat steps 3 through 11 but this time to install the DCAF TDMS Logging Module
+12. Repeat steps 3 through 11 but this time to install the **DCAF TDMS Logging Module**.

 ![DCAF TDMS.png](Pictures/DCAF_TDMS.png)